JitkaCNGroup/GitBegin/tutorial/Branching.md

 1. Right click on master / Rebase current changes onto master
 ![RebaseStart](images/RebaseStart.jpg)
- Merge conflict message is shown
+ Merge conflict message is shown.
-2. Resolve conflict with extern tool (some path as in merge was)
+2. Resolve conflict with extern tool (use same steps as in the case merge-conflict,)
-3. Finally click to “uncommitted changes”
+3. Finally click to â€œuncommitted changesâ€
 4. In main menu click Action / Continue rebase.

  Result is: